Medical Laboratory Science, formerly the Department of Clinical Laboratory Science, is accredited by:

 Rosemont, IL 60018

-The program was reviewed in March 2012 and was re-accredited until 2019.
+The program was reviewed in Febuary 2019 and was re-accredited until 2029.

-A blend of basic sciences and medicine, the program in Clinical Laboratory Sciences educates and trains students to practice in the disciplines of hematology, immunology/serology, microbiology, chemistry, blood banking, parasitology, mycology, microscopy, and molecular diagnostics.
-Clinical laboratory scientists may practice in hospitals, independent commercial laboratories, clinics, physicians' offices, blood banks, public health departments, ambulatory care centers, industry, and other settings.
+A blend of basic sciences and medicine, the program in Medical Laboratory Science educates and trains students to practice in the disciplines of hematology, immunology/serology, microbiology, chemistry, blood banking, parasitology, mycology, urinalysis, and molecular diagnostics.
+Medical laboratory scientists may practice in hospitals, independent commercial laboratories, clinics, physicians' offices, blood banks, public health departments, crime/forensics labs, industry, and other settings.

-Click here to learn about career oportunities for Clinical Laboratory Scientists.
+Click here to learn about career oportunities for Medical Laboratory Scientists.